 Depending on the national legislative history and background to the civil society movement in the country, Consumers International members have different levels of establishment.
-Groups such as the Instituto Brasileiro de Defesa do Consumidor (IDEC) were founded 30 years ago, whereas Laban Konsyumers (LKI) in the Philippines was established only four years ago at the request of government.
+Groups such as the Instituto Brasileiro de Defesa do Consumidor (IDEC) were founded 30 years ago, whereas Laban Konsyumers (LKI) in the Philippines was established only four years ago, after the founder left his government position.